sanger/traction-ui/dpl-592-todo.md

 - move tests from poolcreate to runcreate (will be copied from pools one)

 - getters.spec.js
+ - a valid barcode
 - mutations.spec.js
   - add test for set... mutations used from pools store
+  - add test for removepool mutation

+## styling
+- change layout to fit all the other components on the page
+- change the button layout